 The Income-Based Repayment Plan is one of the best options for dealing with your federal student loans.
 Today we will be taking a step beyond the basics of signing up, who is eligible, and how the plan works.
 Instead, this article will focus on methods to ensure you are getting the lowest payment possible and maximizing the usefulness of the IBR plan.

 If you need a refresher on IBR and how it works, check out our article about the IBR basics, and the Department of Education’s page on Income-Driven Plans.

 And now for some advanced tips…

 Leverage IBR to attack debt.

-The great feature of IBR and the other income driven plans, such as REPAYE and PAYE, is that your monthly payments have nothing to do with how much you owe.
-Instead, they are based upon what you make.
+The great feature of IBR and the other income-driven plans, such as REPAYE and PAYE, is that your monthly payments have nothing to do with how much you owe.
+Instead, they are based on what you make.

 The surest path to student loan elimination is to pay the minimum on all of your loans except one.
 With the one remaining loan, you attack with every spare penny you have.
 Once that loan is eliminated, you pick a new loan to attack.

 If you are attacking a high-interest private loan, the lower payments on IBR free up more cash each month to attack the high-interest loan.
 The sooner the high-interest loan is paid off, the less is spent in the long run.